junechem/afmtogmx/TESTING.md

 **Run**: `python generate_test3.py`

-**Note**: Charge calculation functions (calc_charges, normalization) will be removed from the project.
-This test demonstrates manual charge assignment, which is the only supported method going forward.
+**Note**: Charge calculation functions (calc_charges, normalization) have been removed from the project.
+This test demonstrates manual charge assignment, which is the only supported method.

 ---